Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Parametrizing perturbed relative equilibria

-The eigenvalues of $L$ are the nonzero eigenvalues of $DH(\theta_0)$ so $L$~is hyperbolic.
-Moreover, by Proposition~\ref{lemmarelativeequilibrium} we have $(DH \circ E)N = DH(\theta_0)N=NL$. \end{proof} The matrix $L$ is called a \emph{Floquet matrix} and its eigenvalues the \emph{Floquet exponents} of the invariant torus.
-We call~$L$ hyperbolic if it none of the Floquet exponents lie on the imaginary axis.
+The eigenvalues of~$L$ are the nonzero eigenvalues of $DH(\theta_0)$ so $L$~is hyperbolic.
+Moreover, by Proposition~\ref{lemmarelativeequilibrium} we have $(DH \circ E)N = DH(\theta_0)N=NL$. \end{proof} The injective matrix $N$ in Proposition \ref{prop:splittingprop} is clearly not unique: we only require that its image is the hyperbolic subspace of $DH(\theta_0)$.
+As a result, $L$ is not unique either, although the eigenvalues of $L$ are fixed and equal to the nonzero eigenvalues of $DH(\theta_0)$.
+A matrix $L$ satisfying the conclusion of the proposition is called a \emph{Floquet matrix} for the invariant torus $E(\mathbb{T}^m)$.
+Its (unique) eigenvalues are called the \emph{Floquet exponents} of the invariant torus.
+The normal hyperbolicity of the torus implies that none of these Floquet exponents lie on the imaginary axis.